kristiyanto/OrinocoFlow/README.md

 docker run --rm -v /Users/path/to/files:/data kristiyanto/orinocoflow
 ```

-The container will process any txt files found in the mounted directory and produce an output with suffix `.OUT` in the same directory, and exit when finished.
+In this case, the volume must be mounted to /data.
+The container will process any txt files found in the mounted directory and produce an output with prefix `OUT_` in the same directory, and exit when finished.

 Alternatively, container can also be run in an interactive mode:
 ```
 docker run -ti -v /Users/path/to/files:/data -ti kristiyanto/orinocoflow /bin/bash
 ```